MOS-Bench: Benchmarking Generalization Abilities of Subjective Speech Quality Assessment Models: Description of MOS-Bench

 \subsubsection{SingMOS}

-The SingMOS dataset \cite{singmos} focuses on singing voices, and collects samples from a total of 35 modern neural SVS and SVC systems, including natural singing voice samples.
+The SingMOS dataset \cite{singmos} focuses on singing voices and includes samples collected from 35 modern neural SVS and SVC systems, including natural singing voice samples.
 These systems are trained on open-source Chinese and Japanese singing voice datasets.
-Each sample was rated by five listeners.
 The SingMOS dataset was also used in VMC'24 track 2, and we used the official train/dev/test split in the challenge.